netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

 > **Note**
 >
-> This feature is currently only available for Nightly releases, and the installer can be found in our [nightlies repo](https://github.com/netdata/netdata-nightlies)
+> This feature is currently under beta and only available for Nightly releases, and the installer can be found in our [nightlies repo](https://github.com/netdata/netdata-nightlies).
+A stable version will be released soon.

 ## Graphical User Interface (GUI)